Services Pricing Work Studio Team Blog Contact Start a project

 Processing fluency research, summarized by Reber, Schwarz, and Winkielman in Personality and Social Psychology Review, helps explain why legible, coherent forms often feel more pleasing.
 But fluency should not be confused with blandness.
 The best marks are easy to process and hard to confuse.

-A logo alone cannot carry a brand.
+A logo alone cannot carry a brand, because a mark only means something once it has been attached to enough experiences to become shorthand for them.
 Many businesses overinvest in the mark and underinvest in the system that makes the mark meaningful.
+A perfect symbol with no world around it is a key with no house.

 A logo needs companions:

-• a color world that makes it recognizable at a distance
+• a color world that makes it recognizable at a distance, before any detail resolves

-• motion or layout patterns that turn the mark into behavior
+• motion or layout patterns that turn the mark into behavior, not just an image

-• examples that teach the team what good use looks like
+• worked examples that teach the team what good use actually looks like

 This is why The Code of Consistency matters.
 A logo without rules is a flag without a pole.
 It exists, but it cannot stand.